rahuljoshi44/GraphVega/README.md

 ## :heart: Contributing

-Your contributions make the project better and more useful to everyone!
+Your contributions make the platform better and more useful to everyone!
 The contributions you make will be greatly appreciated.

 To do so:
 1. Fork the project